SeisSol/SeisSol/Documentation/workload-partitioning.rst

     &Discretization
     ...
     ClusteredLTS = 2
     NodeWeightModelTypeId = 0            !
-0 for Exponential, 1 for Exponential Balanced, 2 for Encoded Balanced, 3 for  Minimum Messaging, 4 for Balanced Messaging
+0 for Exponential, 1 for Exponential Balanced, 2 for Encoded, 3 for 1 + Balanced Messaging, 4 for  1 + Minimum Messaging
     EdgeWeightModelTypeId = 0            !
-0 for Naive, 1 for Communication Approximation,
+0 for Naive, 1 for Communication Approximation, 2 1 + Balanced Messaging, 3 1 + Minimum Messaging,
                                          !
-Node Weight Models 3 (Minimum Messaging) and 4 (Balanced Messaging) require the edge weight strategy to be set to 1
+Node Weight Models 3 (Exponential Balanced + Balanced Messaging) and 4 (Exponential Balanced + Minimum Messaging) require
+                                         ! the edge weight strategy to be set to 2 (Communication Approximation + Balanced Messaging) and 3 (Communication Approximation + Minimum Messaging) respectively
     /